 From Head of People to Head of Human

 Rachel: The message of ‘’My life will affect my work and my work will affect my life.’’ is so important.
-Because you work is part of your life, just like family, hobbies, spirituality, and so on.
+Because your work is part of your life, just like family, hobbies, spirituality, and so on.
 All of these different areas, mental health, physical health, all of these things are what make up life.
 Shifting to that mindset is a much healthier way to approach it.
 When both the company and the individual can understand that, they can show up for each other better.
 If a person feels that they always have to choose between “work and life,” say hello to stress, burnout, and unhealthy habits.
 Then that has a negative impact on the company too, because they're not delivering as good of results as maybe they would otherwise.
+So the company should look at stress as something they benefit from preventing as well.

-Niamh: Yeah.
-That’s an awesome message.
-Well, Rachel, thank you so much.
-I've loved hearing all your thoughts and it's been really insightful to talk to you.
+Yeah.
+That’s an awesome message to end this conversation with.
+Rachel, thank you so much.
+We've loved hearing all your thoughts and it's been really insightful to talk to you.

 Rachel: It’s been great.
 Thank you!